KalmeshGS/Resume/README.md

 # Resume
-My goal is to achieve a challenging position in your esteemed organization by utilizing my  knowledge, hard work, innovative thinking, and innovative abilities
+Enthusiastic Security Professional eager to contribute to the team success through hard work, attention to detail and excellent analytical, technical and innovative skills.
+Motivated to learn, grow and excel in the organization